diffyne/diffyne/docs/features/click-events.md

 ## Event Handling

-The `diffyne:click` directive automatically handles the click event and sends a request to the server.
+The `diff:click` directive automatically handles the click event and sends a request to the server.
 No event modifiers like `.prevent` or `.stop` are supported - handle event behavior in your component methods if needed.
     Click me
 </a>
 ```